manoel-lopes/clean-gympass-node-api/README.md

-# A API for gympass services that provides access to gyms, studios, and wellness facilities cloase to the user.
+# A API for gympass services that provides access to gyms, studios, and wellness facilities close to the user.
 It caters to individuals looking for diverse fitness options and companies aiming to offer wellness benefits to their employees.

 ##  Business Rules